Volleyball Player Positions

-The best position to play volleyball differs based on each individual player's skill set.
-Players that excel defensively are best suited for the role of defensive specialist or libero, while players that are extremely athletic, taller, and have a keen sense for finding open spots to attack on the opponent's side of the court are more likely to be hitters.
+The best position to play in volleyball differs based on each individual player’s skill set.
+Players that excel defensively are best suited for the role of defensive specialist or libero, while players that are extremely athletic, taller, and have a keen sense for finding open spots to attack on the opponent’s side of the court are more likely to be hitters.
 Moreover, skilled overhead passers are often the setters on each volleyball team.

-Physical attributes play a major part in dictating the most effective position for each player.
-For instance, players with a tall and lanky physical build are able to take advantage of those characteristics by attacking the front of the net as middle blockers/hitters.
+You should play the position best suited to your physique.
+For instance, players with a tall and lanky physical build are able to take advantage of those characteristics by attacking the front of the net as middle blockers or hitters.
 Being a particularly capable server or defensive player can also earn you a role as a serving or defensive specialist.
 While physical traits certainly matter, finding a role that you feel most comfortable in and excel at is most important.

-There are in fact certain volleyball positions that are considered the most important and integral parts of a team.
-Both the setter and libero are vocal players that advise teammates of their responsibilities and visible weaknesses in the opponent's alignment throughout the course of a match.
-Without a solid setter to relay instructions and execute good passes or a talented libero to dig out difficult shots, it is nearly impossible for a team to enjoy long-term success.
-Both of these players will usually touch the ball the most as well, but every position on the court is integral to a team's success.
+The setter and libero are the most important volleyball positions.
+They are both vocal players that advise teammates of their responsibilities and visible weaknesses in the opponent’s alignment throughout the course of a match.
+Both of these players will usually touch the ball the most as well, but every position on the court is essential to a team’s success.